TheRacingLion/Discord-SelfBot/README.md

 # Before Setup

 ## Disclaimer (July 29)
 Discord has been sending warning emails to people using selfbots and it seems like they may have even banned some for using them.
-Having said this, at this moment there is no confirmation on whether selfbots will be able to be used if they follow the rules bellow, but for now I would advice to keep an eye on your email just in case discord does send something to you. *I am not responsible for anything you decide to do with your selfbot*
+Having said this, at this moment there is no confirmation on whether selfbots will be able to be used if they follow the rules below, but for now I would advice to keep an eye on your email just in case discord does send something to you. *I am not responsible for anything you decide to do with your selfbot.*

 ## Rules